-- Up to three loads and under supervision of a driver trainer or terminal operator - On the last load, the driver will be tested and oriented by terminal staff on site specific issues - If the test is successfully completed, the terminal will issue a loading badge/card

-• If the test is not successfully completed, the terminal can request that the driver repeat the site-specific training until the level of competency is reached
+- Up to three loads under supervision of a driver trainer or terminal operator - On the last load, the driver will be tested and oriented by terminal staff on site specific issues - If the test is successfully completed, the terminal will issue a loading badge/card - If the test is not successfully completed, the terminal can request that the driver repeat the terminal-specific training until the prescribed level of competency is reached. - Terminal specific training including 3 supervised loads will need to be refreshed if a currently certified driver has not accessed a specific terminal for a period exceeding 12 months.